redkite-labs/redkitecms-docs/book/pages-management.rst

 on the page.

-This information is not displayed anywhere, it should not contain more than 255 characters and must be consistent with page's contents.
+This information is not displayed anywhere, it should not contain more than 255 characters and it must be consistent with the page's contents.

 This value is inserted into the textarea which has the same name.